 Led by BYU Marriott information systems associate professor Tom Meservy, eight students traveled to Temple University in Philadelphia to attend the conference where they had the opportunity to network with students, engage with industry experts, explore the city, and showcase their knowledge at various competitions.

 One team took first place after designing a blockchain to help farmers in developing countries certify their farms as organic, sustainable, and ethically grown.
-The team comprised of senior Autumn Clark from Cardston, Alberta, joined MISM students Eric Clinger, from Idaho Falls, Idaho; Kyle Finneman from South Jordan, Utah; Caleb Olson from Sammamish, Washington; and Nicole Tucker from Lindon, Utah.
+The team was comprised of senior Autumn Clark from Cardston, Alberta, and MISM students Eric Clinger, from Idaho Falls, Idaho; Kyle Finneman from South Jordan, Utah; Caleb Olson from Sammamish, Washington; and Nicole Tucker from Lindon, Utah.

 “The information systems program helped us see that this problem is more than just technology but a problem that involved the lives of thousands of hardworking individuals around the world,” says Clinger.
 “The program infuses the message of ‘Go forth to serve’ to help us see the value of using our technology and business skills to help other people.”

 Tucker attributes the majority of the team’s success to the IS program at BYU Marriott.
 “The program has connected me with the best people, equipped me with skills the industry is desperate for right now, and built confidence in myself as a software developer,” she says.

 Another first-place finish came from Clark, Olson, and senior Josh Smith from Highland, Utah, who won the computational-case-study portion of the competition.
 The case study focused on the social use of computers and the way artificial intelligence affects communication.